 Since art is not covered under home insurance, you need to purchase a specific art insurance policy.
 Whether you display your high-priced possessions or keep them safe, art insurance is a must.
 You can insure art that you have purchased or inherited or received as a gift.

-Art insurance offers you cover from damage or theft of your prized art possessions.
+Art insurance offers you coverage from damage or theft of your prized art possessions.
 So, if your art collections suffer damage or are stolen, the insurance provider will offer appropriate compensation.

 What does art insurance cover?